Anh-Khoa-PC/spotflow-documentation/api/API Endpoints/Collections/list-collections.md

 ---
-title: List Payments
+title: List Payments Collection
+hide_title: true
 ---

-# List Payments
+## List Payments Collection

 This retrieves and lists all payment collections available for a specific merchant